-- 1. Recreation A new north/south recreational trail network that links Wabamun Lake to the North Saskatchewan River through the Hamlet of Keephills shall be developed by the County. - a.
-The trail network, as shown on Map 7, is conceptual and the general alignment shall be determined by directions, recommendations and standards identified in the Parkland County Parks, Recreation, and Culture Master Plan.
+- b.
+In all cases, lands used for trail development will be public in nature unless prior agreements are in place between private landowners and the County.
+The conceptual trail alignment shall use road and utility rights-of-way, public utility lots, and municipal and environmental reserve lands. - i.
 The conceptual alignment is located adjacent to or following the Wabamun Creek ESA and end pit lakes, along road and utility rights-of-way, public utility lots, and aligned with park and natural areas.
-The ultimate alignment will be determined by a Functional Planning Study. - b.
-Trail lands will be acquired through the use of the Alternative Land Use Services program, and Municipal Reserve and Environmental Reserve dedication at the time of subdivision. - c.
-Trail sections shall be built as resources and demand warrants, and will be for passive use only (i.e. no mechanized vehicles such as quads or skidoos). - d.
-Trail connections, where possible, may be made to the Sundance Natural Area, the Modeste Saskatchewan Natural Area and the Burtonsville Island Natural Area, as determined by the Recreation, Parks, and Open Space Master Plan. - 2.
+The ultimate alignment will be determined by a Functional Planning Study. - b.c.
+Trail lands will be acquired through the use of the Alternative Land Use Services program, and Municipal Reserve and Environmental Reserve dedication at the time of subdivision. - e-d.
+Trail sections shall be built as resources and demand warrants, and will be for passive use only (i.e. no motorized echanized vehicles such as quads or skidoos). - d-e.
+Trail connections, where possible, may be made in the future to the Sundance Natural Area, the Modeste Saskatchewan Natural Area and the Burtonsville Island Natural Area, as determined by the Recreation, Parks, and Open Space Master Plan. - 12.
 Parks A large park located south of Wabamun Lake shall be developed by the County.
 The location and programming of the park shall be determined in the County's Park, Recreation, and Culture Master Plan: - a.
 Lands around end pit lakes may be designated for parks, day use areas, or privately operated campgrounds and/or trails, and shall not conflict with agricultural land uses in terms of trespass, noise, traffic generation.
-The County's Parks, Recreation, and Culture Master Plan shall provide more specific guidance on these facilities; - b.
-Public access to shoreline areas shall be facilitated through the dedication of Municipal Reserve and/or Environmental Reserve; and - c.
-The County shall partner with Alberta Environment and Parks and Alberta Fish and Game Association to assist in the development of the park and in land acquisition. - 3.
+The County's Parks, Recreation, and Culture Master Plan shall provide more specific guidance on these facilities; - Public access to shoreline areas shall be facilitated through the dedication of Municipal Reserve and/or Environmental Reserve; and - c.
+The County shall partner with Alberta Environment and Parks and Alberta Fish and Game Association to assist in the development of the park and in land acquisition. - 13.
 Open Space As a condition of subdivision approval, the County shall require the protection and conservation of environmentally sensitive areas, specifically those lands around the Sundance and Keephills Ponds, adjacent to end pit lakes, and along Wabamun Lake and the North Saskatchewan River, by dedication of Municipal Reserve and Environmental Reserve, the provision of Environmental Reserve Easements or Conservation Easement agreements, or by other statutory means as such identified in the Municipal Government Act, or the Alberta Land Stewardship Act.

-6.6 Heritage
+6.66.7 Heritage